Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 Advanced Brainspotting Techniques In-Person

-Specialized applications of brainspotting that benefit from in-person delivery for maximum effectiveness.
+Specialized applications of brainspotting that benefit from in-person delivery for maximum effectiveness, particularly for complex trauma.

 Learn More